-Whatever type of time trial you are entering, club or open, you must be a member of a club that is affiliated to Cycling Time Trials.
+Whatever type of time trial you are entering, club or open, you must be a member of a club that is affiliated to Cycling Time Trials (unless a Type B Come and Try It event).
 Being a BCF or CTC member does not generally qualify you to ride time trials unless your BCF Division or CTC District Association is affiliated to CTT.

 Entry to club events is usually just "entry on the line" on the day of the event.
 You will be required to sign a Club Entry Form, and if you’re under 18, you must show the organiser a Parental Consent Form.